 Workflows can either make or break a telehealth program!
 Workflows ensure that work is done in a standard and efficient way, creating a system-based approach or solution rather than relying on a few people working harder and smarter to ensure a successful telehealth program that works for everyone.
 See Appendix B - Sample Telehealth-Related Workflows and the resources below for examples of workflows.
-As with in-person visits, having standard, efficient workflows is key virtual visits that run smoothly and ensure patient safety.
+As with in-person visits, having standard, efficient workflows are key to ensuring that virtual visits that run smoothly and patient safety is prioritized.
 As virtual visits are being implemented, consider forming a small team of two to three individuals responsible for establishing, mapping, fine-tuning, and continuously improving workflows, especially those that impact quality, safety, efficiency, or patient/staff experience.